elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/expansion-rainbow-led-ligth-bar-module.md

 ### Details of the Program:

-1. Import the modules that we need. `board` is the common container, and you can connect the pins you'd like to use through it; `ringbit` module contains classes and functions for [Ring:bit](https://www.elecfreaks.com/elecfreaks-micro-bit-ring-bit-v2-car-kit-without-micro-bit-board.html) smart car operations, the `time` module contains functions for time operations, the `digitalio` module contains classes for basic digital IO access, the `neopixel_write` module contains functions for strip operations, and the `random` module contains functions that can return random numbers
+1.Import the modules that we need. `board` is the common container, and you can connect the pins you'd like to use through it; `ringbit` module contains classes and functions for [Ring:bit](https://www.elecfreaks.com/elecfreaks-micro-bit-ring-bit-v2-car-kit-without-micro-bit-board.html) smart car operations, the `time` module contains functions for time operations, the `digitalio` module contains classes for basic digital IO access, the `neopixel_write` module contains functions for strip operations, and the `random` module contains functions that can return random numbers
 ```python
 import board
 from ringbit import *